Introduction

 Relevance in the Modern World

-Why Did the NYT Use This Saying?
+Why Did the NYT Reference This Saying?

-Cultural Interpretations of the Phrase
+Cultural Interpretations Across the Globe

-Different cultures interpret the saying in unique ways:
+Different cultures interpret this saying uniquely:

 The Role of Time in Human Life